Vicarius Filii Dei: Papal title?

 Catholic apologist Patrick Madrid answers the Protestant assertions by claiming that Vicarius Filii Dei has never been an official Papal title.
 Catholics answer the claims that "Vicarius Filii Dei" is written on the Papal Tiara by stating that a simple inspection of the more than 20 papal tiaras still in existence—including those in use in 1866 during the reign of Pope Pius IX when Uriah Smith made his claim—shows that none have this inscription, nor is there any evidence that any of the earlier papal tiaras destroyed by invading French troops in 1798 had it.
-Though other Catholic Sources such as Our Sunday Visitor did in fact admit to the title being inscribed on a tiara.
-While Catholic scholars such as Professor Emeritus at the Catholic University of America Dr Johannes Quasten (1900-1987) stated that "The title Vicarius Filii Dei as well as the title vicarius christi is very common as the title of the pope".
+However, a Catholic publication, Our Sunday Visitor, did admit to the title being inscribed on a tiara.
+Catholic scholar, professor emeritus at the Catholic University of America, Dr Johannes Quasten (1900–1987), stated that "The title Vicarius Filii Dei as well as the title vicarius christi is very common as the title of the pope".

 Protestant view

-Many Protestants have the view that Vicarius Filii Dei can be applied to the Bishop of Rome.
+Some fundamentalist Protestants have the view that Vicarius Filii Dei can be applied to the Bishop of Rome.